dotnet/dotnet-monitor/documentation/security-considerations.md

 ### Configuration

 Prior to 9.0 RC 2, the `TenantId` [configuration option](./configuration/azure-ad-authentication-configuration.md#configuration-options) is optional.
-However when configuring `dotnet-monitor` it should always be set to your tenant's id and not a psuedo tenant.
+However when configuring `dotnet-monitor` it should always be set to your tenant's id and not a pseudo tenant.

 ### Token Validation